Private and Group Lessons, and Day Clinics

 Second place winner of the Sigma Alpha Iota Paving the Way for Young Musicians Solo Competition - Featuring a solo performance at the festival and scholarship prize money.

-Audition winner for the Spartan Youth Wind Symphony
+Audition winners for the Spartan Youth Wind Symphony

 Regular participants in the MIchigan High School All State Band and the Michigan Middle School All State Band.

 Participants in the District 8 Honors Band

 The Grand Ledge Horn Studio performs Pamela Marshall's Isolde's Garden for the 2019 Spring Private Lessons Recital.

 Featuring Nicole Minney on first horn, Kelly M. on second horn, Devin W. on third horn, and Andrew W. on fourth horn.